AnmolS99/Chess-AI/README.md

 For my program, these tests revealed a couple of bugs I was unaware of, mostly regarding castling.

-All perfts from the Chess Programming Wiki can be run on my program by running the following command:
+All perfts from the Chess Programming Wiki can be run on my engine with the following command:

 `python3 perft.py`